IngeborgArdoe/training/discovery/analysis_part1.md

 # Analysis Part One - Trips and visualization of data

-#### SESSION BY INSTRUCTOR:
+#### SESSION BY INSTRUCTOR
-_The instructor will start of by giving you an introduction to the topic.
-After the lesson the participants will recreate the analysis made in class._
+_The instructor will start of by giving you an introduction to creating an analysis.
+After the lesson, the participants will recreate the analysis made in class._

 #### Agenda